-A Disaster Recovery Resource Specifically for Planning Departments
+A Disaster Recovery Resource Developed Specifically for Planners

-For handy reference, this article includes hyperlinks to websites, ordinances, and forms that serve as examples when crafting recovery tools for your community.
+For handy reference, this article includes hyperlinks to websites, ordinances, articles, and forms that serve as examples for crafting recovery tools for your community.
 The links are called out in blue and open in a new page when clicked.

 —Vince Nicoletti, Deputy Director Planning and Development Services, San Diego County